 Not Listening

 We think this is safe and that is why we do it.
-But, it is actually dangerous to us.
 It seems safe because if we DO believe something that is true we can not be tricked if we hear something else.
-But, it is dangerous, because if we DON’T believe something that is true then we can not hear the real truth.
+Even if the lie we are told comes from a thousand other people.
+And being honest, the majority often are actually wrong.

 After we open our ears we will see exactly how strong or weak we are.
 If we are weak then we will have an opportunity to explore the area of weakness to become stronger.
 If we are strong then we can rest even more sure knowing that what we believe is true, beyond any doubt.